Space Applications Services

 Space Applications Services is an independent Belgian company founded in 1987, with a subsidiary, Aerospace Applications North America, in Houston, USA.
 Its aim is to research and develop innovative systems, solutions and products and provide services to the aerospace and security markets and related industries.
-Its activities cover manned and unmanned spacecraft, launch/re-entry vehicles, control centres, robotics and a wide range of information systems.
+Its activities cover crewed and uncrewed spacecraft, launch/re-entry vehicles, control centres, robotics and a wide range of information systems.
 The company is EN 9100 certified (for Space Flight Systems & Ground Support Equipment) and serves clients worldwide.
 It is owned and managed by its founders, Richard Aked and Leif Steinicke.